 When you calculate your cash outflows, work out what it costs to make goods available.
-By doing this, if you do need to adjust your sales numbers later (eg you actually sold 10 units in March when you thought you would sell five), it will be easier to adjust actual cost of goods sold.
+This way, if you need to adjust your sales numbers later (for example, if you actually sold 10 units in March when you thought you would sell 5), it will be easier to adjust actual cost of goods sold.

 Expenses can be money spent on administration or operation.
-Again, expenses depend on the type of business you are starting or already run.
+These will also depend on the type of business.

 Other cash outflows